supanthapaul/supanthapaul/README.md

 Heya visitor! 👋

 I'm a full-stack web developer who also loves making games.
-Currently getting my feet wet in data science and machine learning.
+Currently getting my feet wet in blockchain and Web3 technologies.
 Also interested in digital art and anything technology!

 ## ✍ Latest Blog Posts